-- Completion of all core curriculum and academic major course requirements for the degree with an overall cumulative quality point average (QPA) of not less than 2.00.
-Students transferring into the College of Commerce and Finance must attain a QPA of 2.0 or better for all work attempted at Villanova University. - At least 50% of the business credit hours required for degrees in the College must be completed at Villanova University. - The final 30 hours of one's academic program must be completed at Villanova (residence requirement).
+ZZ Completion of all core curriculum and academic major course requirements for the degree with an overall cumulative quality point average (QPA) of not less than 2.00.

+Students transferring into the College of Commerce and Finance must attain a QPA of 2.0 or better for all work attempted at Villanova University.

+- At least 50% of the business credit hours required for degrees in the College must be completed at Villanova University. - The final 30 hours of one's academic program must be completed at Villanova (residence requirement). - ZZ Discharge of all financial obligations to Villanova University.